PREPARE YOUR HOME

 TOURISTS

-Rather than buying bottled water, invest in plastic water containers for your family.
+- Rather than buying bottled water, invest in reusable plastic water containers for your family.

-- Before filling your water containers, wash them out with soap and water and rinse them well.
+- To sanitize containers before filling: Wash them out with soap and water and rinse them well.
 Next, fill the container with a solution of one tablespoon of unscented household chlorine bleach — the kind used for laundry — per gallon of water.
 Let it sit for 10 minutes, then pour out the solution and rinse the container.

 - Keeping water stored for too long could attract harmful bacteria and make the water taste stale, so wait until a hurricane warning is announced.